MotusWTS/motus/inst/doc/upstream_api.md

 ### metadata for receivers (deviceIDs, authToken) ###

        - deviceID; integer device ID; receiver metadata will only be returned for receivers whose project has indicated their metadata are public, or receivers in one of the projects the user has permissions to.
        - authToken: authorization token returned by authenticate_user

+      e.g.
+      curl --data-url-encode json='{"deviceIDs":[123,124,125],"authToken":"XXX"}' https://sgdata.motus.org/data/custom/metadata_for_receivers

    - return a list with these items: